agnivade/sqlargs/README.md

 Let's assume you have a query like:

 `db.Exec("insert into table (c1, c2, c3, c4) values ($1, $2, $3, $4)", p1, p2, p3, p4)`.

-And it's the middle of the night and you need to add a new column.
+It's the middle of the night and you need to add a new column.
 You quickly change the query to -

 `db.Exec("insert into table (c1, c2, c3, c4, c5) values ($1, $2, $3, $4)", p1, p2, p3, p4, p5)`.

 Everything compiles fine.
 Except it's not !
-A `$5` is missing !
+A `$5` is missing.
+It can even go the other way round; you add the `$5` but forget to add `c5`.

-This is a semantic error which can only get caught during runtime.
-Ofcourse, if there are tests, then this does not happen.
-But sometimes I get lazy and don't write tests. :sweat_smile:
+This is a semantic error which will eventually get caught while running the app.
+Not to mention, if there are tests.
+But sometimes I get lazy and don't write tests for _all_ my sql queries. :sweat_smile:

-Therefore I wrote a vet analyzer which will statically check for semantic errors like these and flag them beforehand.
+`sqlargs` will statically check for semantic errors like these and flag them beforehand.

 ### Quick start